hanneshayashi/terraform-provider-gdrive/docs/data-sources/file.md

 page_title: "gdrive_file Data Source - terraform-provider-gdrive"
 subcategory: ""
 description: |-
+  This data source can be used for the following:
+  * Get a file and return its metadata.
+  * Download a file from Drive to the local file system.
-  Gets a files metadata and optionally downloads / exports it to the local file system
+  * Export a Google file (Doc, Sheet, etc) to a native file format (CSV, Excel, Word, etc.) and download it to the local file system.
 ---

 # gdrive_file (Data Source)

+This data source can be used for the following:
+* Get a file and return its metadata.
+* Download a file from Drive to the local file system.
-Gets a files metadata and optionally downloads / exports it to the local file system
+* Export a Google file (Doc, Sheet, etc) to a native file format (CSV, Excel, Word, etc.) and download it to the local file system.

 ## Example Usage